- More may be in danger, U.N. secretary-general says

 "Even tonight, after the attack, more than 40 peacekeepers remain with the villagers in this remote region to protect them from this armed group," he said.

-U.N. peacekeepers remained in Ivory Coast after the 2010 presidential election, when the country was thrown into crisis after incumbent President Laurent Gbagbo refused to acknowledge defeat to former Prime Minister Alassane Ouattara.
-The latter was sworn in on May 21.
-Gbagbo is in custody at the Hague, accused of crimes against humanity during post-election violence that killed thousands.
+U.N. peacekeepers have been in Ivory Coast since 2004.
+They remained after the 2010 presidential election, when the country was thrown into crisis after incumbent President Laurent Gbagbo refused to acknowledge defeat to former Prime Minister Alassane Ouattara.